EddieF87/bloom/README.md

   screenshot_1.png and screenshot_2.png.
 - Include a screen record of your submission in the [results](results) folder.
 The name should be video.mp4
-- Replace the contents of [README.md](README.md) with the contents of [README-template.md](README-template.md) and fill out the template.
+- Replace the contents of [README.md](README.md) with the contentsh of [README-template.md](README-template.md) and fill out the template.

 ## Code formatting
 The CI uses [Spotless](https://github.com/diffplug/spotless) to check if your code is formatted correctly and contains the right licenses.